open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 We are going to use [podinfo](https://github.com/stefanprodan/podinfo) in microservices mode.
 This enables us to deploy several components and configure them individually.

-Podinfo has three components which we are going to put into individual component descriptors.
+Podinfo has three services which we are going to put into individual component descriptors.
 - backend
 - frontend
 - cache (redis)

-We will use the following example application to demonstrate multi-component structure: [Podinfo Component](https://github.com/open-component-model/podinfo).
+We will use the following example application to demonstrate a multi-component structure using `podinfo`: [Podinfo Component](https://github.com/open-component-model/podinfo).

 This repository contains the following items: